-- 1. Hold the Shutdown Bypass-Preheat switch in the ON position for 10 seconds before starting a cold engine.
+- Hold the Shutdown Bypass-Preheat switch in the ON position for 10 seconds before starting a cold engine.
 Holding the switch too long can burn out the glow plugs.
 This step is not necessary if the engine is already warm. - 2.
 While holding the Shutdown Bypass-Preheat switch in the ON position, push the Engine Control switch to the START position. - 3.
-As soon as the engine starts, release the start switch and continue to hold the bypass/preheat switch for an additional five seconds.
+As soon as the engine starts, release the start switch and continue to hold the bypass/preheat switch for up to five seconds.
 Do not crank the starter for more than 10 seconds consecutively.
 If the engine fails to start with the first attempt, be sure that it has stopped completely before re-engaging.

 NOTE: Excessive cranking of the starter on Marine sets equipped with a water lift muffler can cause engine damage.
-If the engine does not start after three 20-second cranks, remove the impeller from the raw water pump.
+If the engine does not start after three 10-second cranks, close the sea-cock, and remove the impeller from the raw water pump.
 This will prevent the muffler from filling with water and backfilling the exhaust line and engine.
-Once the engine starts, shut it off immediately and re-install the impeller.
+Once the engine starts, shut it off immediately and re-install the impeller and open the sea-cock.
 Re-start the engine and check the exhaust overboard outlet for gushes of water.